wanclin/wanclin.github.io/_pages/about.md

 * **Postpartum Eating Disorders**: Conducting a scoping review to identify the current evidence and gaps on eating disorders among postpartum women and their offspring.
 * **MPH Capstone**: Collaborating with the NC Division of Public Health, Injury and Violence Prevention Branch, to develop place-based cannabis resources for injury and violence prevention.

-In my free time, I enjoy listening to Tchaikovsky and Rachmaninoff, reading books, and exploring Vedic Astrology and Tarot.
-I also love playing badminton.

 ## Skills & Methodologies

 I am proficient in the full research cycle, from study design and data collection to analysis and academic writing.